The KSRH is an inter-disciplinary virtual hub for collaborative research on Korean Studies at the University of

 - Expanding the Korean collection at the University Library

-Our researchers, working together across 4 Schools and Institutes at the University, have expertise in the areas of Korean migration to Australia, Korea-Australia relations, media and communication, business, urban planning, and culture.
+Our researchers, working together across four Schools and Institutes at the University, have expertise in the areas of Korean migration to Australia, Korea-Australia relations, media and communication, business, urban planning, and culture.